lhtin/You-Dont-Know-JS/up & going/ch2.md

 foo();
 ```

 If you turn on strict mode in your code, and you get errors, or code starts behaving buggy, your temptation might be to avoid strict mode.
-But that instinct would be a bad idea to indulge.
+But that __instinct__(逃避倾向) would be a bad idea to indulge.
 If strict mode causes issues in your program, almost certainly it's a sign that you have things in your program you should fix.

 Not only will strict mode keep your code to a safer path, and not only will it make your code more optimizable, but it also represents the future direction of the language.
 It'd be easier on you to get used to strict mode now than to keep putting it off -- it'll only get harder to convert later!